fellMorto/Pathologic-2-Incomplete-Mod-Files/README.md

 This is basically a mod trying to incorporate my fanfiction ideas into game scenarios.
 It's in an incomplete state right now.

-The main addition of this mod is a Diurnal bad ending variant if you turn off Intended Difficulty, plus minor new dialogs.
+The main addition of this mod is a Diurnal bad ending dialog variant if you turn off Intended Difficulty, plus minor new dialogs.

 Wolves are also thematically important, and come up a lot.
 Honestly, this is a furry autism mod.